-we believe that as fathers, we get our identity and example from God – The Father because of all the roles He associates with, one of them being to refer to Himself as Father.
-Therefore a relationship with Him through His Son – Jesus remains our topmost priority.
+We believe that as fathers, we get our identity and example from God – The Father.
+Of all the roles He associates with, one of them is as Father.
+Therefore a relationship with Him through His Son – Jesus is encouraged

 Fathers are important